This event is expired.

 Rubens was not just a remarkable artist but also an international diplomat, businessman, intellectual, friend to scholars and monarchs, and master of a productive workshop.
 His early biographers branded Rubens as an aristocrat-artist, the favorite of Europe’s nobles, but his ultimate success was far from an assured outcome.
 Observe Rubens’s meteoric rise to master of the Northern Baroque.

 Due to popularity and crowds, tours will be limited to 25 people on weekends only.
+Please obtain a tour sticker at the front desk.

 Free after special exhibition admission.
 The tour convenes on the lower level.